 Nutrient-rich and satiating: Fiber-rich foods, such as fruits, vegetables, whole grains, and legumes, are not only low in calories but also packed with essential vitamins, minerals, and antioxidants.
 These nutrient powerhouses play a vital role in supporting our bodily functions and boosting our overall health.
 Moreover, fiber has the unique ability to keep us feeling fuller for longer, which can help prevent overeating and unnecessary snacking throughout the day.

-See also How many calories in a angus beef patty
+See also How many calories are burned bench pressing

 Aiding digestion and promoting gut health: Fiber acts as a natural cleanser for our digestive system, promoting regular bowel movements and helping prevent constipation.
 By adding fiber to our diet, we can provide our gut with the necessary bulk to keep things moving smoothly.
 Additionally, certain types of fiber, known as prebiotics, serve as fuel for the beneficial bacteria in our gut, supporting a healthy gut microbiome and overall digestive wellness.